Primrose at the Princess

 Palliative care is holistic care of patients with advanced progressive illness.
 Management of pain and other symptoms and provision of psychological, social and spiritual support is paramount.
-The goal of palliative care is achievement of the best quality of life for patients and their families.
-Many aspects of palliative care are also applicable earlier in the course of the illness in conjunction with other treatments.
+The goal is to achieve the best quality of life for patients and their families.

-Supportive care helps the patient and their family to cope with their condition and treatment of it – from pre- diagnosis, through the process of diagnosis and treatment, to cure, continuing illness or death and into bereavement.
-It helps the patient to maximise the benefits of treatment and to live as well as possible with the effects of the disease.
+Supportive care helps the patient and their family to cope with their condition and treatment of it – from pre- diagnosis; through the process of diagnosis and treatment, to cure; continuing illness; or death and into bereavement.
+It helps the patient to maximise the benefits of treatment and to live as well as possible with the effects of their disease.
 It is given equal priority alongside diagnosis and treatment.

 Palliative Care Team

 Patients are supported by the Palliative Care Team.
 This team consists of: